undineleopold/RecyclingHackathon/README.md

 Hackathon for WWC

 We developed a recycling assistant web application that recommends the best recycling option for users based on their location and the waste at hand.
-At the moment, three locations are supported (Boston, USA; Edmonton, Canada; Toronto, Canada).
+At the moment, four locations are supported (Atlanta, USA; Boston, USA; Edmonton, Canada; Toronto, Canada).

 # Web app

-Navigate to https://recycleninja.herokuapp.com to see this project in action.
+Navigate to https://recycleninja.onrender.com to see this project in action.

 # Python flask app